Federated Credential Management API

 2. Otherwise, decode responseBody into an image, and associate it with account if successful.
 This allows the user agent to use the decoded image in a dialog displaying account.

-To fetch an identity assertion given an AccountState accountState, a USVString accountId, an IdentityProviderConfig provider, an IdentityProviderAPIConfig config, and globalObject, run the following steps.
-This returns an IdentityCredential.
+To fetch an identity assertion given a USVString accountId, a boolean disclosureTextShown, a boolean isAutoSelected, an IdentityProviderRequestOptions provider, an IdentityProviderAPIConfig config, and globalObject, run the following steps.
+This returns an IdentityCredential or failure.

-3. Let idTokenUrl be the result of computing the manifest URL given provider, config["id_assertion_endpoint"], and globalObject.
+1. Let tokenUrl be the result of computing the manifest URL given provider, config["id_assertion_endpoint"], and globalObject.

 url